FlorescuAndrei/29-Concurrency/README.md

   With synchronization look is released automatically but with reentrant lock we must release the look.
 This can be error-prone so we use a Try Finally block

 Implementation:
 -  add a variable (parameter) ReentrantLook bufferLock to the class.
 Add it in the class constructor too.
 Instead of using a synchronized block to surround the code to be synchronized we use bufferLock.lock before and bufferLock.unlock after  (in addition we use a try finally block)
+-  tryLock() - check if the lock is available( see MyConsumer class).

 More topics…: